citelao/sensible/_sidequests/3-vpn.md

 ignore_next: true
 ---

 I've often heard the advice "use a VPN"---a Virtual Private Network.
-If you're trying to [secure your internet traffic](/overall), they're **a good solution to a different problem**.
+If you're trying to [stay safe on the web](/overall), they're **a good solution to a different problem**.

 ## The usefulness of a VPN